IzaKastra/bg_job_guides/nin.md

 Hitaki (TP Bonus +1000) was excluded from these sets.
 It will likely be the strongest off-hand option for all "Damage Varies with TP" weapon skills when you have the accuracy for it, though.

+See also: [https://github.com/IzaKastra/gearswap_lua/blob/main/Kastra_NIN.lua Kastra's Ninja GearSwap LUA file (GitHub)]

-See also: [https://www.ffxiah.com/forum/forum/67/ninja/ | Updated Ninjutsu Damage Formulae.
-(FFXIAH)]
+See also: [https://www.ffxiah.com/forum/topic/56749/updated-ninjutsu-damage-formulae/ Kastra's ninjutsu damage testing (FFXIAH)]

 {{Guide Equipment Set Table
     |Header Notes=